hmc-cs111-spring2023/cs111-project-pitch-muffinkate/contract.md

 _How do you plan to set aside time outside of class, to work on the project?
 Are there intermediate milestones that you can create, to help you make consistent progress?_

+I plan to set aside time much in the same way I do clinic - where depending on the goals I have for the week, I schedule dedicated work time to make sure that it gets prioritized.
+I also have some milestones that I think will be helpful in creating these weekly goals.
+I am choosing not to plan them out in advance, because having strict deadlines sometimes stresses me out more when thinking about initial plans.
+However, I know that those intermediate milestones are going to look like first, the initial design and plan - what the design will be, what a sample program looks like, and the intended host language.
+After that, the implementation of the visualization of the design is going to be the biggest priority, and where I see most of the implementation and design changes happening.
+After that, the goal would be to implement the menu design, and shifting what operations I can - and intend to - away from a textual implementation.

 ## Teamwork plan

 _If you plan to work with someone else on the project, what is your plan for